Raphael-Boichot/SGTE-ThermDoc-database/README.md

 - convert to UPPERCASE the reference and authors fiels;
 - sort and copy by descending year all entries of the original database to the working database;

-The original database is never modified.
-The service script take about one hour so it is not advised to use it as the code provided in the repo are all up to date.
+The original database is never modified during the maintenance.
+The service script take about 20 minutes on Matlab to one hour with GNU Octave so it is not advised to use it as the code provided in the repo are all up to date.